avulaankith/Twitter-Sentiment-Analysis/README.md

 ### 8. CNN_LSTM_BILSTM_Trainval_results.ipynb

 This notebook covers the training and validation results of CNN, LSTM, and BiLSTM models for sentiment analysis.
+Due to the large sizes of machine learning models, the models are not included in the git repository.

 ## Usage

-1. **Dataset Preparation:** Download the dataset from the provided link and place it in the same directory as the jupyter notebook files.
+1. **Dataset Preparation:** Download the dataset from the provided link and place it in the same directory as the Jupyter Notebook files.
 2. **Jupyter Notebooks:** Open and execute the desired notebook(s) for exploring the models and performing sentiment analysis tasks.
 3. **Model Experimentation:** Feel free to experiment, modify, or combine the models within the notebooks to improve sentiment analysis performance.